laravel/docs/passwords.md

 #### Generating The Reset Token Table Migration

 Next, a table must be created to store the password reset tokens.
-The migration for this table is included in `laravel/ui` package.
-So, all you need to do is install the package and run your database migrations:
+The migration for this table is included in the `laravel/ui` Composer package.
+After installing the `laravel/ui` package, you may use the `migrate` command to create the password reset token database table:

     composer require laravel/ui